unibz-tessaris/Declare4Py/docs/source/gettingstarted.rst

 -------------------

 Here, you will find tutorials explaining how to utilize the different functionalities of Declare4Py.
-All tutorials can be downloaded and run from our `Github! <https://github.com/ivanDonadello/Declare4Py/tree/v1.0.1/refactor-architecture/docs/source/tutorials>`_
+All tutorials can be downloaded and run from our `Github. <https://github.com/ivanDonadello/Declare4Py/tree/v1.0.1/refactor-architecture/docs/source/tutorials>`_
-List of available tutorials
+List of available tutorials:

 .. toctree::
    :maxdepth: 1